Side Quests for Wilderness Travel: River & Plains

 on

-A dramatic view of a waterfall crashing into a canyon.
+A magnificent waterfall crashing into a deep canyon.

 Continuing on the theme from the last post, I bring two more side quests for different wilderness environments.
 They are short quests that bring a sense of wonder to the world and reward players for exploring.